PATH (rail system): Construction

 Construction started on the first tunnel, now called the Uptown Hudson Tubes, in 1873.
 Chief engineer Dewitt Haskin built the tunnel by using compressed air to open a space in the mud and then lining it with brick.
 The railroad got 1200 ft from Jersey City this way until a lawsuit stopped work; accidents, including a particularly serious one in 1880 that killed 20 workers, caused additional delays.
 The project was abandoned in 1883 due to a lack of funds.
 An effort by a British company, between 1888 and 1892, also failed.

 When the New York and New Jersey Railroad Company resumed construction on the uptown tubes in 1902, its chief engineer, Charles M. Jacobs, used a different method.
-He had workers push a shield through the mud and then place tubular cast iron plating around the tube.
+He had workers push a tunnelling shield through the mud and then place tubular cast iron plating around the tube.
 The northern tube of the uptown tunnel was completed this way shortly after work resumed and the southern tube was built the same way.
 The uptown tubes were completed in 1906.

 By the end of 1904, the New York City Board of Rapid Transit Commissioners had given the company permission to build a new subway line through Midtown Manhattan to connect with the Uptown Hudson Tubes, along with 26 years of exclusive rights to the line.
 The Midtown Manhattan line would travel eastward under Christopher Street before turning northeastward under Sixth Avenue, then continue underneath Sixth Avenue to a terminus at 33rd Street.